brennanbrown/django-project/NOTES.md

 $ sudo apt-get install pgadmin4 pgadmin4-apache2 -y
 ```

+* You can now start the database server using: `pg_ctlcluster 12 main start`
 * Access server from terminal: `sudo -u postgres psql postgres`
+* Add the password to the posgres superuser: `ALTER USER postgres PASSWORD 'newPassword';`
-* Create a new database in the server: `CREATE DATABASE portfolioDB;`
+* Create a new database in the server: `CREATE DATABASE portfoliodb;`
+* Create a new table with the server:`CREATE TABLE jobs;`
 * Create migrations from `models.py` to PostgreSQL DB: `python3 manage.py makemigrations`
     - Whenever creating or modifiyng models, run command.
 * Apply migrations: `python3 manage.py migrate`
+* Optimize all complete migrations: `python manage.py squashmigrations appname 000X`, where X is the latest migration.

 Accessing the DB via the terminal: